GGJason/gha-git-credentials/README.md

 Below are key features of the releases.
 Check [CHANGELOG](./CHANGELOG.md) for details.

+### v2.1

+Introduce `global` option to configure global git user name, email and password.
+Default is `false` for backward compatibility.

 ### v2
 Changed the way `GIT_USER` env var is being assigned.